Wednesday, March 22, 2023

 Mario & Luigi: Superstar Saga/Bowser's Inside Story DX:

-Pros: Streamlined switching between Bros in Superstar Saga, 3D visuals, Superstar Saga had a big soundtrack improvement, Bowser Jr has his own campaigns in both, 3DS microphone is better than the DS one, can skip annoying minigames, lots of quality of life improvements
+Pros: Streamlined switching between Bros in Superstar Saga, 3D visuals, Superstar Saga had a big soundtrack improvement, two new campaigns even if they're not particularly fun, Bowser Jr's storyline in his campaign is genuinely really well written, 3DS microphone is better than the DS one, can skip annoying minigames, lots of quality of life improvements

 Cons: Some of the visual charm removed a bit, the sprites have a charm to them too, Bowser's Inside Story's music is slightly weaker, Bowser's Inside Story's framerate is somehow worse, games were made easier maybe to a fault

 Verdict: I remember how notoriously picky Mario & Luigi fans were when these remakes came out, but with the benefit of hindsight, I think they're vastly different.
 Superstar Saga DX was able to patch a lot of the limitations that came with being a GBA game, and with really pretty lighting and loads of quality of life improvements, you can tell it was a labor of love.
 Bowser's Inside Story DX is still a fine way to play the game, but you can tell it was done out of necessity, and outside of a few quality of life improvements, it doesn't do much the original didn't already do better.
-Oh, and neither of the Bowser Jr campaigns are anything to write home about.
+Oh, and neither of the side campaigns are anything to write home about beyond the pretty good Bowser Jr story.

 Superstar DX: Improvement